 Some Jewish families made it from Denmark over to Sweden before October 1943,, but, to the eternal shame of the Swedish authorities, they were forced to go back to Denmark.
 The Swedish stand previous to October 1943 was shameful.
 We were so anxious not to annoy the Germans that we became collaborators, bending over backwards to reassure the Nazis, so as not to risk being another occupied country.

 There were, in fact, not even enough Gestapo and German police for Denmark, and clearly there was no way the Germans could have undertaken an occupation of Sweden.
 And why should they?
 Sweden was doing their bidding.
 But the Swedish coalition government under Per Albin Hansson did not see it that way.
 They were too cowardly and it took the virtual defeat of Germany on all fronts to get the Swedish government to see that they were not running any risk at all.
 So Sweden did not welcome Danish Jews and resistance workers until after October 1, 1943.

 One of those days at the end of the 1990s I was talking to friend Inger on the telephone to congratulate her on her staging of the opera “The Rakes’ Progress” by Stravinsky at Malmö Opera, and she just asked in passing, “So what are you up to these days?”
 I told her I was fascinated by a project I was working on about the fate of the Jews during World War II.

 She said “Yes, that’s what everybody does.”

 However, Inger’s words killed my enthusiasm, and that was the end of my fascinating project.
 It died right then and there.
 This took place just a few years after the fiftieth anniversary of the end of World War II, and so my friend may well have been right.
-However, it was not just the betrayal by Barak and his return to Tel Aviv post haste when a positive outcome was on the horizon that made my heart shrink and get me to lose my entire enthusiasm for my project.
+However, it was not just the betrayal by Barak and his return to Tel Aviv post haste when a positive outcome was on the horizon that made my heart shrink and get me to lose my enthusiasm for my project.